-Grading procedure for Introduction to Geology lab 10100:
+Grading procedure for Introduction to Geology lab 101:

-I. Course evaluation/grading:
+I. Course evaluation/grading: Assignments

-AssignmentsWeighting8 labs40% (5%)3 practical exams30% (10% each)

-Group Assignment 20% (Instructions on the group assignment will be provided)
+40% (5% each: Instructions on how to complete the labs will be provided) 30% (15% each) 20% (Instructions on the group assignment will be provided) 10%

-Attendance and participation 10%

-\\\\The university rules concerning grading will be strictly followed.
-The CUNY grading policy can be found at http://catalog.hunter.cuny.edu/
+The university rules concerning grading will be strictly followed.
+The CUNY grading policy can be found at "http://catalog.hunter.cuny.edu/"